Rawinkk/Credit-Analysis-Datamart-Project/README.md

 # Credit Risk Analysis Datamart Project
-This project has been devoloped for practice myskils to create and design DataWareHouse purpose consist of Master DataWareHouse,Dimensional Modeling and ETL process.
+This project has been devoloped for practice myskils to create and design DataWareHouse consist of Master DataWareHouse,Dimensional Modeling and ETL process.
 ## Contents:
 - Dimensional Modeling
     - Dimension Tables